cloudfoundry/dropsonde-protocol/README.md

 ### Event emission
 Dropsonde is intended to be a "fire and forget" protocol, in the sense that an emitter should send events to its receiver with no expectation of acknowledgement.
 There is no "handshake" step; the emitter simply begins emitting to a known address of an expected recipient.

-### Heartbeat requests
-One of the control messages available is the [HeartbeatRequest](control/README.md#control.HeartbeatRequest).
-When a process implementing Dropsonde receives this message, it MUST respond with with a [Heartbeat](events/README.md#events.Heartbeat) message.
-That `Heartbeat` should include the same `UUID` as was received in the containing `ControlMessage`.